Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Introduction

-However, this assumption in classic RL methods is inconsistent with many real-world scenarios in which budgets or opportunities for executing specific actions are limited, i.e., decision-making under constrained resources~\citep{stock,air_combat,football,money_allocation,sparse_action_example}.
-For instance, in an air combat task: the pilot fires sparsely \citep{air_combat2} due to the limited missiles and tactical purposes.
-Such sparse action execution results from two constraints imposed by the inherent characteristics of the tasks.
-One is the hard constraint that the budgets for executing such actions are limited.
-The second is the soft constraint that frequent execution of the action results in poor rewards, e.g., frequent trading of the stock results in high transaction costs.
-In this paper, we name such actions as \textit{sparse action}, as shown in Fig.\ref{fig:sparse_action_explanation}.
+However, this assumption in classic RL methods is inconsistent with many real-world scenarios in which budgets or opportunities for executing specific actions are limited, i.e., decision-making under constrained resources~\citep{stock,air_combat,money_allocation,sparse_action_example}.
+For instance, in an air combat task, the pilot fires sparsely \citep{air_combat2} due to the limited missiles and tactical purposes.
+In this paper, we focus on decision-making tasks with limited budgets, including tasks like (1) Resource Management: Tasks where resources are finite and must be allocated judiciously (e.g., limited advertising budget); (2) Strategic Planning: Scenarios requiring optimal timing for action execution to maximize rewards (e.g., timing of football shot); (3) Tactical Games: Games where certain actions, like using a special ability in MOBA games, are restricted by cooldown periods.
+For brevity, we name such actions as \textit{sparse action}, as shown in Fig. \ref{fig:sparse_action_explanation}.
 Certain action instances have elicited attention and have been researched independently \citep{stock,air_combat,football_score_eva,stock_review}.
-However, there has never been a method generally solving all of these problems.
+However, there has never been a method that generally solves all of these problems.

 On the other hand, classic RL algorithms often explore all actions equally, such as exploration via $\epsilon$-greedy~\citep{nature_dqn,DBLP:conf/ccwc/DDQN,mnih2015human}, which executes actions randomly with probability, and max-entropy~\citep{SAC,HaarnojaTAL17}, which tries to increase the policy entropy.
 However, in sparse action tasks, such exploration mechanisms ignore the sparsity nature of these tasks.
 They might sample sparse actions early or excessively, making it difficult to acquire high-quality data.
 Consider air combat as an example: before engaging the opponent, the classic exploration mechanism, e.g., $\epsilon$-greedy, fires due to random action sampling.
 Such exploration on firing wastes the budgets of missiles and leads to ineffective sample collection.
+Some may concern that classic RL algorithm can already deal with sparse actions by giving negative reinforcements when a sparse action is executed frequently.
+We would like to clarify that these approaches is insufficient, as they do not differentiate between `frequent but necessary' actions and `frequent but unnecessary' actions.
+We still require an algorithm that considers the discerns inherent sparsity of action and execute sparse actions without broadly penalizing action frequency.